lukelbd/climate-benchmarks/README.md

 ```
 for reso in 20 10 7.5 5 3 2 1.5; do ./datagen $reso; done
 ```
-where the numbers refer to the latitude/longitude grid spacing CDO is the clear winner here, followed closely by python with XArray and Dask, or with NetCDF4.
-For files smaller than 100MB though, the differences are never that large, and NCL and NCO appear to be acceptable choices.
+where the numbers refer to the latitude, longitude grid spacing.
+Climate Data Operators (CDO) are the clear winner here, followed closely by python with XArray and Dask, or with NetCDF4.
+For files smaller than 100MB though, the differences are never that large, and the NCAR Command Language (NCL) and NetCDF Operators (NCO) appear to be acceptable choices.

 <img src="fluxes.png" width="800">